H4rtland/masters/README.md

-## Searching for Massive New Particles decaying to Jets at ATLAS
+## Searching for Massive New Particles Decaying to Jets at ATLAS

 ### Thomas Hartland